adil-hussain-84/android-runtime-permission-experiments/app3/README.md

 and it demonstrates how to request permission where permission is required.

-This application not only checks and requests the [POST_NOTIFICATIONS](https://developer.android.com/reference/android/Manifest.permission#POST_NOTIFICATIONS) runtime permission as is required on Android 13+ devices but it goes further and checks whether the notification channel is enabled.
+This application not only checks and requests the [POST_NOTIFICATIONS](https://developer.android.com/reference/android/Manifest.permission#POST_NOTIFICATIONS) runtime permission as is required on Android 13+ devices but it goes further and checks whether the notification's channel group and channel are enabled.
-If the notification channel is disabled, it directs the user to the exact place in the Settings app where they can enable the notification channel.
+If the notification's channel group and/or channel is disabled, the application directs the user to the exact place in the Settings app where they can be enabled.

 ## Show me the code!